Shuib Abdullah

 These could all potentially be separated into a 3 tier pricing model in the future.

 Lastly, you could add 3rd-party services as an extra revenue stream to your job board.
 This could be in the form of CV reviews or e-books on interview tips on a particular job industry like software engineering.
+Even a paid mock interview service could provide a high value return for candidates who haven’t been in the search for some years.

 These 3rd-party services are a great way to diversify your resume with little effort since you could outsource them.
 For example, you could hire a careers coach to offer CV reviews and take a 10% cut.
 Another option is integrating a marketplace for CV templates, generating passive income.
 The possibilities are vast.